flowroute/flowroute-numbers-php/README.md

 ```

 #####Response field descriptions
-The following fields are returned in the response:
+The following information is returned in the response:

 Parameter | Description                                             |
 |--------|-------------------------------------------------------|